-CCFA will not provide complete information for identification of bacterial isolates.
+CCFA-L will not provide complete information for identification of bacterial isolates.
 Rare strains of C. difficile may be inhibited.
-Plates must be examined no later than after 48 hours of incubation for optimal selectivity, as after 3 - 5 days of incubation, significant numbers of colonies other than C. difficile may grow.
+Plates must be examined no later than after 48 hours of incubation for optimal selectivity.
+Significant numbers of colonies, other than C. difficile, may grow after 48 hours of incubation.
 A test for aerotolerance should be used to confirm that each colony type is an obligate anaerobe.
 Consult reference materials for additional information.